 What about Health Care Decisions for an Incapacitated Person?

 Just like the power of attorney does not take away your rights to make your legal and financial decisions, just because you cannot make your own health care decisions does not mean that a guardianship needs to take place.
 In these situations, we typically think about someone having a stroke without creating a designation of health care surrogate.
 If this happens, Florida law allows the health care proxy to step in and make someone's health care decisions when they are incapacitated.
 But, if the person who is incapacitated refuses to accept their incapacity, a guardianship may still be necessary in order for someone to allow for living in the right health care environment, for instance.
+Also, if family members do not agree to the medical treatments, a guardianship may be necessary.

 The Common Thread